 Incidents and SLA

 For business operations, it is crucial that its supporting processes were predictable.
-A Service Level Agreement, or shortly SLA, is an agreement between consumer, usually a business, and supplier, or, in other words, service provider, which sets such expectations by defining service-level requirements.
+A Service Level Agreement, or shortly SLA, is an agreement between a consumer, usually a business, and a supplier, or, in other words, a service provider, which sets such expectations by defining service-level requirements.
 These requirements, for example, may determine that your workplace should be operational 99% of business hours.
 If there are no such expectations, it becomes really hard to run a business.
 Let me illustrate this point.

 For example, you, as an office employee, come to work every working day to carry out your duties.
 You are assigned some tasks and plan your time accordingly to complete these tasks on time.
 How do you do that?
 Basically, you assume that each working day you have 8 (or any other number) working hours to work on tasks.
-You estimate numbers of hours it will take to complete each task, book a time for them on your schedule and start working.
+You estimate the number of hours it will take to complete each task, book a time for them on your schedule and start working.
 But what if each day when you come to work, you don’t know exactly, how many hours you will be able to work today?
 How in this case can you make any plans and commitments to complete the tasks in some due time?

-To ensure the predictability, SLAs can define a target system availability as well as recovery time objectives.
+To ensure predictability, SLAs can define a target system availability as well as recovery time objectives.
 To put it another way, there are usually obligations to resolve incidents and recover computer systems from failures in some specified time.

 When an incident happened, and you cannot do what you intended to, at least it is helpful to know when the issue is going to be resolved so you can make adjustments to your plans.